Table of Contents

 Diabetes is condition in which enough insulin is not produced by pancreas.
 Insulin is responsible for utilising blood glucose in blood.
 Lack of insulin causes sugar to remain in blood and get excreted with urine.
 There are various reasons for diabetes.
 But nowadays a major reason for developing Type 2 diabetes in adults is stress.
 Stress is causing havoc to our physical and mental health.
 The day to day tension, stress and anxiety is causing hormonal imbalance in our bodies.
 Various clinical studies are confirming the relationship of stress and diabetes.

 During stress adrenaline and other hormones are released in blood.
 Adrenaline is a stress hormone that prepares our body to flight or fight.
 It does this by increasing metabolic rate, heart rate, blood cholesterol and level of blood sugar.
-The blood sugar level is increased due to breaking of liver stored glycogen, production of glucose from protein and reducing production of insulin.
+The blood sugar level is increased due to breaking of the liver stored glycogen, production of glucose from protein and reducing production of insulin.
 Adrenaline also reduces utilisation increased blood sugar by the cells.
 If a person lives a stressful life then repeated response keeps this blood sugar level high and results in development of diabetes.

 The risk further increases with individual who are pre diabetic or genetically prone to developing diabetes.